 3.1 What kind of procedures for recruitment and call-up of personnel for service in your military, paramilitary and internal security forces does your State have?

-Recruitment to the defence sector, which includes both military and civilian branches, is founded on the duty of compulsory national service in the total defence.
-This duty applies to all citizens and permanent residents between the ages of 16 and 70.
-All Swedish men between the ages of 19 and 47 are under the obligation to serve if called.
-All military positions, including combat positions, are open to female candidates on a voluntary basis.
+Recruitment to the defence sector, which includes both military and civilian branches, is built on a voluntary system for all personnel categories.
+All military positions, including combat positions, are open to both male and female candidates.